Austria has a total ban of wild animals in circuses since 2005.

 Denmark was in 1991 one of the first countries to severely restrict the use of wild animals in circuses, but with an exception for elephants, zebras and see lions.
 In March 2018 a broad political agreement led to a total ban.
 Implementation details are still in progress.

 In the United Kingdom the competence to ban wild animals in entertainment or in circuses belongs to the national governments.
 In December 2017 the Scottish government became the first country in the UK to ban wild animals in traveling circuses.

 Since 2001, wild-born animals are forbidden in Estonian circuses.
 The government has committed to expanding that ban and in December 2016 the country's capital, Tallinn, formally announced that it will no longer issue new public event permits to circuses that use wild animals.

 In Finland certain species are forbidden in circuses.
 The new Animal Law is in its final stages of preparation and a broader ban is expected to be included.

-Even though France has one of the biggest presences of wild animals in circuses in all of Europe, more and more municipalities are now banning the practice, and there is growing pressure on the national government to take action.
-Many of the rescue requests for circus animals come from France.
+Even though France has one of the biggest presences of wild animals in circuses in all of Europe, more and more municipalities are now banning the practice (see the map here), and there is growing pressure on the national government to take actions.
+Many of the rescue requests that AAP receives for circus animals come from France.

 There is growing concern about the use of wild animals in German circuses.
 Several federal states have repeatedly asked the central government to introduce a ban.
 Public opinion is concerned about incidents involving circus animals, such as the death of a man after being trampled by an elephant.
 AAP regularly receives rescue requests from German circuses and we are working together with our partner organizations to ensure that the practice ends soon.